Weasyl/weasyl/pyramid.md

 * I'm not sure the exception handler will do the expected thing if we get an exception in tween code.
 As such consider making it a tween itself instead (closer to the original design)

+* define.py's use of config._in_test is almost certainly wrong.

+* Come up with the proper idiom for default form values.
+  - .setdefault() isn't great because it's order sensitive.
+  - .get(k, default) is a bit verbose to use.

 Tests to do
 -----------